shawn61cp/wincalibre2jellyfin/README.md

     * -\-debug
       * Displays lots of path and metadata information.
 Useful if you need to look into why a book is or is not being selected.
     * -\-version
+    * -\-list LIST_SPEC
+      * Outputs a report that can be useful in curating your library.
   * New configurations (see example .cfg)
     * selectionMode = [author | subject | all]
     * subjects = ...